UPDATED: Registration and abstract submission now open!

-Sydney Health Literacy Lab was launched and hosted the New Frontiers in Health Literacy Research Symposium in Sydney on Tuesday 4 December 2018.
-This brought together some of the world’s leading experts in health literacy (including Prof Michael Paasche-Orlow, Boston University School of Medicine, [...]
+Watch the presentations from the Sydney Health Literacy Lab New Frontiers in Health Literacy Research Symposium held in Sydney on Tuesday 4 December 2018.
+This brought together some of the world’s leading experts in health literacy (including Prof Michael Paasche-Orlow, Boston University School of [...]

 Association of preferences for papillary thyroid cancer treatment with disease terminology.
 A discrete choice experiment.

 Given recent evidence of overdiagnosis and overtreatment of small papillary thyroid cancers (PTCs) and other low-risk cancers, strategies are needed to help patients consider less invasive treatment options.
 The objective was to determine which factors influence treatment preferences for patients with PTC, and the [...]

 Effect of a change in papillary thyroid cancer terminology on anxiety levels and treatment preferences.
 A randomized crossover trial.

 Do survey participant treatment preferences and anxiety levels differ when papillary thyroid cancer is described with or without the term cancer?
 In this randomized crossover study of 550 adults without thyroid cancer, when papillary thyroid cancer was described as a lesion or as abnormal cells [...]

 Removing the cancer label in low risk conditions that are unlikely to cause harm if left untreated may help reduce overdiagnosis and overtreatment, argue Brooke Nickel and colleagues.
 Renaming low risk conditions labelled as cancer.
 Nickel B, Moynihan R, Barratt A, Brito J, McCaffery [...]